 Make sure you make a two-phase movement : active phase with more pressure (movement of the structure) and relaxation phase, without pressure.
 If you would use two active phases, with constant pressure it is quite more painfull and tiring.

 For most of the techniques, try to keep your own finger joints slightly flexed during the transverse friction massage (if you friction too much with your interphalangeal joints in hyperextension, you might provoke a traumatic arthritis in those joints).

 For most lesions, 3 times/week is a sufficient frequency : usually 15' of transverse friction massage per session ; we start the first session with 10'.
 In some chronic lesions the duration of treatment will reach 20', 1-2 times/week.
 If more than one spot has to be treated (e.g. achilles tendinosis), it will be 10' per localization.

 There are two exceptions in which a different strategy is used : an acute lesion of the medial collateral ligament of the knee and the lateral ankle ligaments.
 In those cases the deep transverse friction is given in a progressive way.
 The details are discussed in the appropriate course modules.

 If the structure is too tender on palpation, the interval between the sessions is prolonged ; the duration and the intensity of the deep friction do not change.

 The treatment can be ended when the patient is symptomfree and the functional examination has become negative ; remaining local tenderness on palpation can be ignored.

-Soft tissue lesions benefit from movement ; we determined the specific localization of the lesion and incorporate movement on that spot, but…this is not enough : once we reached the end of the repair phase it is imperative that we also incorporate longitudinal stress exercises in order to optimize the quality of the scar tissue.
+Soft tissue lesions benefit from movement ; we determined the specific localization of the lesion and incorporate movement on that spot, but…this is not enough : once we reached the end of the repair phase it is imperative that we also incorporate longitudinal stress and other loading exercises in order to optimize the quality of the scar tissue.